 What tells you when you are out of balance?
 Your Weight?
 Drinking?
 Eating?
 Working too much?
 Exercising too much?
 Not sleeping?
 Too much social media?
 Video games?
 Too much yoga or spiritual seeking?
 (That’s a thing too!
 Any of our senses can get out of balance, even our sixth sense.)
 Take an honest look.
 Pat yourself on the back for looking for more peace.
 That is your God given right.
 Where are you out of balance?
 What correction might you make?
 And what’s the offset to that?
 Here are some ideas:

 - Drink herbal tea instead of wine a couple nights, create the same ritual around it.
 I’m into the CBD honey too.
 Originally got it for my dogs (no joke,) now I put it in my tea.

 - Go be outside instead of spending time on technology.
 Bundle for it, don’t blame the weather.

 - On technology-you know when you are out of whack.
 It can be a slow bleed, but you know.
 Comitt to time away from your phone.
 Start leaving it behind today.
 In the car when you go to church, yoga, the grocery store, a game.

-Osho Meditation App, A Course in Meditations.
-Great recorded messages. https://www.osho.com/mobile/meditation-for-busy-people.
-Day 4 on Balance is a favorite that resonated with me.
-Some great analogies and thoughts.
-(He’s different.)
-You might find some nuggets, as I have.
+Download and listen to the Osho Meditation App, A Course in Meditations for great recorded messages.
+Day 4 on Balance is a favorite, with some great analogies and thoughts.
+I hope you find some nuggets as I have.
+(Disclaimer: He’s different.)